 So what’s stopping nurse practitioners from stepping in and providing care where their services are needed?
 In some states (such as Washington, Colorado, and Maine), nothing.
 In others, outdated, physician-centric laws and policies unnecessarily impede NPs’ ability to practice to their full extent.

 Consider this observation made by the Institute of Medicine in 2011: “What nurse practitioners are able to do once they graduate varies widely for reasons that are related not to their ability, education or training, or safety concerns, but to the political decisions of the state in which they work.”

 In 20 states and the District of Columbia, nurse practitioners are legally allowed to practice to the full extent of their training.
 The remaining states, however, continue to require physician collaboration or supervision for NPs to legally perform specific tasks they are already trained to perform independently, such as prescribing controlled substances or ordering certain diagnostic tests.

 By unnecessarily requiring physician involvement, state policies are hindering primary care NPs at a time when primary care physicians are disappearing.
 That’s why the Institute of Medicine as well as numerous other NP supporters are now saying it is time to do away with scope-of-practice barriers and increase NP autonomy.

-As the Institute of Medicine puts it, nurse practitioners “have the opportunity to play a central role in transforming the health care system to create a more accessible, high-quality and value-driven environment for patients.
-If the system is to capitalize on this opportunity, however, the constraints of outdated policies, regulations and cultural barriers, including those related to scope of practice, will have to be lifted.”
+As the Institute of Medicine puts it, nurse practitioners “have the opportunity to play a central role in transforming the health care system to create a more accessible, high-quality, and value-driven environment for patients.
+If the system is to capitalize on this opportunity, however, the constraints of outdated policies, regulations, and cultural barriers, including those related to the scope of practice, will have to be lifted.”